max-farm/learning-terraform/readme.md

 If env is "prod" the appropriate tags apllied and ASG scales to 2 instances and instance type t2.large.

-If env is other than "prod", for example "env", than t3.micro used for 1 instance.
+If env is other than "prod", for example "test", than t3.micro used for 1 instance.

-outputs.tf provide variables definitions including load balancer URL.
+outputs.tf provide variables definitions output including load balancer URL.